G’day, and welcome to my blog, Sophie Rai Liur!

-I’m Sophie, a 25-year-old Australian living and working in Dili, Timor-Leste, as a participant in the Australian Volunteers for International Development program.
+I’m Sophie, a 26-year-old Australian living and working in Dili, Timor-Leste.

-Thank you for your interest in my life here in Timor – I hope you enjoy reading this blog.
+Thank you for your interest in my life here in Timor-Leste — I hope you enjoy reading this blog.